Accelerating Eigenvalue Dataset Generation via Chebyshev Subspace Filter: Experimental Data and Supplementary Experiments

 \subsection{Analysis of Failure Cases: Discontinuous Datasets}

-The core assumption of SCSF is that the dataset is generated from a process with underlying continuity, allowing our sorting algorithm to group similar problems effectively.
-To investigate the behavior of SCSF when this assumption is violated, we simulated an extreme failure case by creating a discontinuous dataset.
-We mixed problems from the Helmholtz and Poisson datasets (1:1 ratio, dimension $6400$, $L=200$ eigenvalues) and solved them sequentially.
+\rebuttal{ The core assumption of SCSF is that the dataset is generated from a process with underlying continuity, allowing our sorting algorithm to group similar problems effectively.
+To investigate the behavior of SCSF when this assumption is violated, We simulated a gradual mixing of the two datasets (Helmholtz and Poisson).
+We varied the proportion of Helmholtz operators from 100\% (a fully continuous dataset) down to 0\% (a different fully continuous dataset), with mixed ratios in between representing varying degrees of discontinuity. (dimension $6400$, $L=200$ eigenvalues) and solved them sequentially. }

-Table~\ref{tab:discontinuous_case} presents the results.
+\rebuttal{ Table~\ref{tab:discontinuous_case} presents the results.
 As expected, the performance gain of SCSF is reduced in this discontinuous scenario because the inter-problem correlation is disrupted, diminishing the effectiveness of the sorting module.
 However, even in this challenging case, SCSF still provides a notable speedup over baseline solvers, demonstrating a degree of robustness.
-The performance of `SCSF` approaches that of `SCSF (w/o sort)`, confirming that the sorting component's benefit is tied to dataset continuity.
+The performance of `SCSF' approaches that of `SCSF (w/o sort)’, confirming that the sorting component's benefit is tied to dataset continuity. }